donnyvangulik/heishamon-rules-opentherm/README.md

 - `on QuietMode`: sets Quiet Mode to `0` while sterilizing; otherwise follows your regular dynamic logic.
 - `on pumpDuty`: clamps `SetMaxPumpDuty` to **120–140**.
 DHW/sterilization get the higher ceiling; CH keeps the dynamic cap and ratio-based protection.

 These rules interact with HeishaMon over MQTT topics (e.g., `SetQuietMode`, `Quiet_Mode_Level`, `SetMaxPumpDuty`, `Operating_Mode_State`, etc.).
-Adjust topic names in your ESPEasy device setup if you use non-default naming.
+Adjust topic names in your Heishamon device setup if you use non-default naming.

 ## Install

-1. Open your ESPEasy rules page (or wherever you run your rules against HeishaMon topics).
+1. Open your Heishamon rules page (or wherever you run your rules against HeishaMon topics).
 2. Paste the contents of `Heishamon_rules20241129b.txt`.
 3. Save & reboot the node, or reload rules.
 4. Trigger a sterilization cycle (or wait for the scheduler) and observe: